The Founding of Fairbanks

 Alaska Gold Rush Centennial

 Erected by Alaska Gold Rush Centennial Task Force.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Barnette's Landing (about 400 feet away, measured in a direct line); Fairbanks Public Schools (approx. 0.2 miles away); Cushman Street (approx. 0.2 miles away); "The Line" (approx. 0.2 miles away); Lacey Street Theater (1939) (approx. 0.2 miles away); Wickersham Cabin (approx. ¼ mile away); Suter House (approx. 0.3 miles away); Clay Street Cemetery (approx. half a mile away).
-Touch for a list and map of all markers in Faribanks.
+Barnette's Landing (about 400 feet away, measured in a direct line); Immaculate Conception Church (about 500 feet away); Fairbanks Public Schools (approx. 0.2 miles away); Cushman Street (approx. 0.2 miles away); "The Line" (approx. 0.2 miles away); Lacey Street Theater (1939) (approx. 0.2 miles away); Wickersham Cabin (approx. Ό mile away); Suter House (approx. 0.3 miles away).
+Touch for a list and map of all markers in Fairbanks.

 Credits.
-This page was last revised on July 25, 2018.
-This page originally submitted on September 19, 2011, by Barry Swackhamer of San Jose, California.
-This page has been viewed 495 times since then.
-Photos: 1, 2. submitted on September 19, 2011, by Barry Swackhamer of San Jose, California. • Bill Pfingsten was the editor who published this page.
+This page was last revised on March 17, 2020.
+It was originally submitted on September 19, 2011, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 591 times since then and 23 times this year.
+Photos: 1, 2. submitted on September 19, 2011, by Barry Swackhamer of Brentwood, California. • Bill Pfingsten was the editor who published this page.